StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/Transformation_Process.md

 ## General transformation process
 Steps to be done:
 - Split top nodes: create stacks (called application stacks) for each top node (node without children) and its parents
-- Each stack will be a own application (without the node types which are implemented as service).
+- Each stack will be an own application (without the node types which are implemented as service).
 Therefore the plugin creates a CloudFoundry application (called cf-app).
 - Getting necessary information for each application stack: inputs, properties, services.... .
 This is done by the node visitor.
 - If the visitor detects a node type which is declared as service, the whole cf-app (to which the stack of the node belongs to) will be declared as service.
 In this case it is not an own application but the service belongs to another cf-app.
 Therefore the visitor checks the connectsTo relationship and detects the parent application.
 - Copy files and create manifest and scripts